U.S. Deports Dozens More Cambodian Immigrants, Some For Decades-Old Crimes

 ICE deported 79 Cambodians during Fiscal Year 2016, and 29 in Fiscal Year 2017.
 ICE told NPR in an email that the agency removed 110 Cambodian immigrants in Fiscal Year 2018.

-"Despite this progress, as of September 17, 2018, there will still 1,855 Cambodian nations present in the United States with a final order of removal, of whom 1,362 were convicted criminals," Raedy said in an email to NPR.
+"Despite this progress, as of September 17, 2018, there were still 1,855 Cambodian nationals present in the United States with a final order of removal, of whom 1,362 were convicted criminals," Raedy said in an email to NPR.

 Last week the Trump administration said it would step up efforts to pressure Vietnam to repatriate some of its immigrants who've committed crimes.
 Like the Cambodian immigrants, many Vietnamese were resettled in the U.S. during and after the Vietnam War, said Melanie Kim, an attorney with Asian Americans Advancing Justice – Asian Law Caucus.